chintanbhargave/Python/Database/README.txt

-This program uses sqlite3 library for database operations.
+This program uses sqlite3 and psycopg2 library for sqlite and postgresql database operations respectively.
-Purpose is to get familiar with the sqlite3 lib.
+Purpose is to get familiar with the sqlite3 and psycopg2 libraries.